ascentcore/react-schema-form/docs/index.md

 # react-schema-form

 react-schema-form was build to simplify the management of HTML forms.
 It's based on [React](https://reactjs.org/) and [JSON schema](http://json-schema.org/).
 By having the necessary knowledge of the data being manipulated, such as structure, data types, particular constraints or patterns, you can design JSON schemas which will serve as inputs for the forms which will be automatically generated.
+By using [Ajv](https://ajv.js.org/) as a main dependency, the form data is also being validated on submit.

 react-schema-form exports a React component, which supports the following properties: schema, wrapper, data, config, onSubmit, errorFormatter.
 Each of them will be detailed in the [&lt;SchemaForm /> props](#api) section.